 By Jonathan Bernstein

-Copyright © 2013 by Jonathan Bernstein.
+Update © 2016 by Jonathan Bernstein.
 All rights reserved.

 Crisis: Any situation that is threatening or could threaten to harm people or property, seriously interrupt business, significantly damage reputation and/or negatively impact the bottom line.

 Every organization is vulnerable to crises.
-The days of playing ostrich are gone.
-You can play, but your stakeholders will not be understanding or forgiving because they’ve watched what happened with Fukishima, Penn State/Sandusky, BP/Deepwater and Wikileaks.
+The days of playing ostrich – burying you head in the sand and hoping the problem goes away – are gone.
+You can try, but your stakeholders will not be understanding or forgiving because they’ve watched what happened with Volkswagen, Chipotle, FIFA, and Lance Armstrong.

 If you don’t prepare, you will incur more damage.
-When I look at existing crisis management-related plans while conducting a vulnerability audit (the first step in crisis preparedness), what I often find is a failure to address the many communications issues related to crisis/disaster response.
-Organizational leadership does not understand that, without adequate internal and external communications, using the best-possible channels to reach each stakeholder group:
+When I look at existing crisis management-related plans while conducting a vulnerability audit (the first step in crisis preparedness), what I often find is a failure to address the many communications issues related to crisis or disaster response.
+Experience demonstrates that organizational leadership often does not understand that in the absence of adequate internal and external communications:

 - Operational response will break down.